0xAB51NTH/TransmissionColab/README.md

-# Collab notebook for using torrenting purposes
+# Collab notebook for torrenting purposes

 This notebook will allow you to download torrents using colab.